mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 :::info
-Adding the `admin` group to User Group Permission of the endpoints configuration requires users to belong to the group `admin`, that is their record on the database should contain the value `admin` under the property `groups`.
+Adding the `admin` group to User Group Permission of the endpoints configuration requires users to belong to the group `admin`, that is, their record on the database should contain the value `admin` under the property `groups`.

 This is an example of user record which belongs to the `admins` group: